quawb/LivingCodeLog/hearingLiveCode.md

 ![Screen Shot 2021-03-16 at 1.35.00 PM.png]({{site.baseurl}}/Screen Shot 2021-03-16 at 1.35.00 PM.png)

-You can probably tell I really like the random feature, I wish I could make random notes, maybe there is a way to do that, I will look into that at some point!
+You can probably tell I really like the random feature, I wish I could make random notes though, maybe there is a way to do that, I will look into that at some point!

 [HOME](README.md)